Select for ---> CURRENT LDO/CWO RECRUITING BRIEF

 Select for ---> CPO EXAM FOR LDO PURPOSES ELIGIBILITY

-Read OPNAVINST 1420.1B and NAVADMIN 147/18.
-Go over them carefully before starting your application, making note of sections applicable to you as an individual candidate.
+Read OPNAVINST 1420.1B and NAVADMIN 142/19.
+Go over them carefully during your application process, making note of sections applicable to you as an individual candidate.
 These are your source documents for submitting an application, only language or policy promulgated by a more current NAVADMIN message for the current application cycle will override what is written in this directive.
-The application is actually a resume.
-The format is standardized because selection board members must read hundreds of them, and it is easier if they are all alike.
+The application is your resume to the board demonstrating your potential for selection as a Naval Officer.
+The format is standardized as selection board members must sort through hundreds of them, and it is easier if they are all alike.
 Think of your package as one of many applications for the same great job -- you have to beat out the competition.
-You won't get extra points for thickness.
-Do not include information that is in your microfiche service record unless required by OPNAVINST 1420.1B.
+You won't get extra points for excess.
+Do not include information that is already in your service record unless required by OPNAVINST 1420.1B or NAVADMIN 142/19.
 Be sure the application is "COMPLETE," in the proper format and that spelling and grammar are correct.
-Your personal statement at the end of your application is very important; it's your chance to tell the board why you want to be an LDO or CWO.
+Your personal statement is very important; it's your chance to tell the board why you believe you would make a great LDO or CWO.
 Be brief -- no more than two or three short paragraphs.

 There are no "required" or "right" correspondence courses.
 A good blend of technical/non-technical courses will help, especially if done over a number of years and not just since you decided to apply.
 Consider taking enlisted rating courses of the other source ratings that are also in the normal path of advancement for the designator for which you are applying.
 Candidates may submit commendatory correspondence after submission of the application until 1 December of the year in which the board is scheduled to convene.

-Finally, ask an LDO or CWO to go over your application with you.
+Finally, seek out a Mustang mentor who you can consult with.
+An LDO or CWO in your desired designator can assist and ensure your application is ready for submission.
 Listen to what they say -- they've been there.

 THE INTERVIEW BOARD

 The interview board helps the Commanding Officer (CO) evaluate the candidate's potential as a career officer.
 The CO's recommendation should be consistent with the board's comments or an explanation should be provided.
-OPNAVINST 1420.1B and NAVADMIN 147/18 are very specific in addressing the board's purpose and composition.
-Designator and rank of the interviewer must be entered in the lower right hand block of the Interviewer Appraisal Sheet.
+OPNAVINST 1420.1B and NAVADMIN 142/19 are very specific in addressing the board's purpose and composition.
+Designator and rank of the interviewer must be entered in the lower right hand block of the Interviewer Appraisal Sheet (NAVPERS 1420/5).

 Interviewers need to ensure they mark and annotate the "POTENTIAL" block on the interview form.
 That section applies to LDO/CWO candidates and must be completed.
 OPNAVINST 1420.1B specifically states that although the potential block is designed for candidates other than LDO/CWO, the interviewers are required to complete this block.